SeanKilleen/seankilleen.github.io/_posts/2021-11-02-how-to-use-a-macro-to-shorten-link-text-in-google-sheets.md

 ---
-title: How to use a macro to shorten link text in Google Sheets
+title: How to Use a Macro to Shorten Link Text in Google Sheets
 comments: true
 date: 2021-11-01 23:01 -0400
 ---